mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - No through road sign cannot be seen because it’s short and covered by a hedge.
 We regularly have long Lorries trying to reverse in a small cul de sac, 18th July :- [7900888](https://www.fixmystreet.com/report/7900888)
 - Pothole in the road, 18th July :- [7900704](https://www.fixmystreet.com/report/7900704)
 - Been here for weeks if not months.
 Never moved, never been used., 18th July :- [7900652](https://www.fixmystreet.com/report/7900652)
-- Large pothole on Hales Road at junction with The Grove, 18th July :- [7900179](https://www.fixmystreet.com/report/7900179)

 <!-- fix_marker ends -->